 payment information).

-- Information that we collect as you use our services:

-- Information about your apps, browsers and devices. such as unique identifiers tied to the browser, application or device that you're using and information about the interaction of your apps, browsers and devices with our services (like IP address. crash reports and system
+Information that we collect as you use our services: Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers communicate with these people in other Google services like Gmail, Photos and Assistant.
+With your consent, such as when you choose to share your location with Google Location Sharing. and devices with our services, (like IP address, crash reports, and system use our services: Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and about your services, search terms, browsing history you've activity in our such as your

-- Information

-about your

-activity in our

-services,

-such as your

-search terms,

-Chrome

-browsing

-history that

-you've

-synced with